Leveraging SO(3)-steerable convolutions for pose-robust semantic segmentation in 3D medical data: Conclusion

 We have limited ourselves to data with publicly available images \emph{and} labels, in order to maximize reproducibility: in particular, the experiments on the Mindboggle experiments do not have sufficient statistical power to show a significant difference between the methods examined.
 Nonetheless, we believe the effects of equivariance on his publicly available data are compelling on their own and are confident that a reproduction on a much larger dataset (trained and evaluated on, for example, Freesurfer outputs) would show similar results, albeit in a somewhat less reproducible fashion.

 We used a fixed learning rate and training strategy for each network: thorough hyperparameter tuning would almost certainly improve the performance of each network presented here.
-In particular, we did not adjust the ratio of $l=0$, $l=1$ and $l=2$ features at any point, nor did we include features with a higher $l$.
 Nonetheless, we believe the experiments here are sufficient to support our claims: that equivariant Unets can be used as a drop-in replacement for more commonly used Unets without loss of performance and with substantial advantages in data and parameter efficiency.